library(ameras)

 supported, which should be supplied to the type argument of

-ERC, and MCML and at least one of
+and at least one of FMA and BMA,

 Regression calibration, extended regression calibration, and Monte Carlo maximum likelihood